zen-mod/ZEN/docs/user_guide/comments.md

 All comments created in 3DEN will be imported into Zeus by default.
 A comment can be excluded by unchecking the "Show comment in Zeus" option when creating/editing a comment in 3DEN.

-!> The mission must be saved, otherwise 3DEN comments will not be shown in Zeus!
+!> The mission must be saved; otherwise, 3DEN comments will not be shown in Zeus!